lishiyo/tumblero/README.md

 8. Comment.rb
   * :id, :user_id, :post_id, :parent_comment_id
   * belongs_to :user, :post
-9. Reblog.rb (reblog post to a blog)
+	* you can simply "Comment" or "Comment + Reblog" onto your own blog(s)
+9. Reblog - this is a method, not a resource!
+The resource is a Post.
   * :id, :blog_id, :post_id
+  * a blog has_many reblogged_posts; a post has_many :reblogger_blogs
-  * dashboard displays both blog’s own posts and reblogs
+  * a user's blog displays both blog’s own posts and reblogged posts
+  * you don't need to follow a blog to reblog a post (i.e. you can reblog any post)
+	* reblog means you create a new post onto your own blog via a copy
 10. Tag.rb (posts only)
   * :id, :name
   * has_many :taggings, :posts (through :taggings)